By using this site, you agree to the use of cookies.

 This shrine is famous for its cherry blossoms.
 It is said to have benefits for those seeking renewed energy, the generation of vitality, and peace of mind in their daily lives.
 There are a total of 400 cherry trees in roughly 60 varieties, such as Sakigake, Hiranomezame, and Gyoiku, that allow visitors to enjoy a long total blooming period of around a month and a half.

-This shrine has also recently become a popular destination for fans of the boy band King & Prince, with many of them dedicating votive tablets here.
+This shrine has also become a popular destination for fans of a certain boy band, with many of them dedicating votive tablets here.
 A diverse range of products with cherry blossom motifs are also available for purchase.

 ■Routes that can be taken from Kinugasako-mae Bus Stop (the stop nearest Hirano Shrine)